-“Democratic engagement” legally covers a wide range of political activities inside and outside election periods, including: democratic representation; communicating with electors and interested parties; surveying and opinion gathering; campaigning activities; activities to increase voter turnout; supporting the work of elected representatives, prospective candidates and official candidates; and fundraising to support any of these activities.
+“Democratic engagement” legally covers a wide range of political activities inside and outside election periods, including: democratic representation; communicating with electors and interested parties; surveying and opinion gathering; campaigning activities; activities to increase voter turnout; supporting the work of elected representatives and candidates; and fundraising for any of these activities.

-Political parties require to compile personal data on people’s political opinions and this is permitted in the public interest as long as appropriate safeguards are in place.
+Political parties require to compile personal data on people’s political opinions.
+This is permitted in the public interest as long as appropriate safeguards are in place.
 This privacy notice provides information about those safeguards.

 We have a Data Protection Officer who can be contacted in the following ways: